-Dr Dan Poulter is an NHS hospital doctor who has been our MP for Central Suffolk and North Ipswich since May 2010.
-Since September 2012, Dr Dan joined the Government as a health minister with responsibilities including maternity, children's health, veteran's health, NHS procurement, estates and the NHS workforce.
+Dr Dan Poulter is an NHS hospital doctor who was first elected as MP for Central Suffolk and North Ipswich in May 2010.
+In September 2012, Dr Dan joined the Government as a health minister with responsibilities including maternity, children's health, veteran's health, NHS procurement, estates and the NHS workforce.

 Dr Dan is a strong believer in MPs having experience of life outside of politics, and he uses his background and real life experience as an NHS hospital doctor in fighting for the needs of the people of Suffolk.